yetanalytics/lrsql/doc/docker.md

 docker compose up
 ```

-Docker will start Postgres and then SQL LRS.
+Docker will start Postgres and the ClamAV antivirus daemon, then SQL LRS.
 Note that Postgres can sometimes take a while to start causing SQL LRS initialization to fail.
 If this happens, stop the system with ctrl-C and run the command again, optionally increasing the value of `LRSQL_POOL_INITIALIZATION_FAIL_TIMEOUT` to allow more time before the SQL LRS declares a connection failure (see `docker-compose.yml` file).

 ### Customization